cedricbonhomme/cedricbonhomme.org/content/about.md

 and learn alongside an [incredible team](https://www.circl.lu/team).
 Here is a [resume](/files/resume_cedric-bonhomme_web-version.pdf) if you care.

+I [contribute](/software) to various open-source projects mainly, but not only, in the infosec field.
+I also develop open-source software in a [professional context](https://github.com/CIRCL).
+My favorite programming languages are Python and OCaml.

 Outside of computers, I’m interested in [photography](/photography).
-As far back as I can remember, I have always had an affection for photography.
+As far back as I can remember, I have always had an affection for it.
 I received my first camera when I was 8 years old.
-I play piano, a lot.
-I also read books, but not as much as I would like.
+I play the piano a lot.
+I also read books, though not as much as I would like.

-I [contribute](/software) to various open-source projects mainly, but not only, in the infosec field.
-I also develop open-source software in a [professional context](https://github.com/CIRCL).
-I do not really prefer a specific programming language, despite the fact that I enjoy using Python and OCaml.

-I think it's also important to make [donations](/donations) to the projects I am relying on.

----
+Finally, I enjoy running in nature.

 ## What am I doing now?